INL Bureau · Office Profiles

 Program Integration & Coordination

 Coordinates cross-cutting programmatic issues, manages post support mechanisms, and integrates strategy into programs.
 Develops programmatic guidance and tools to make it easier for offices and posts to strategize, plan, and manage successful programs.
+Leads the bureau in developing Strategic Frameworks — translating Administration priorities into action through better program design and results.

 ⚖️